-In addition to praying for yourself, leaning how to pray over your children can also serve as an enormous antidote to mom anxiety and worry.
+In addition to praying for yourself, learning how to pray over your children can also serve as an enormous antidote to mom anxiety and worry.

 Last, but definitely not least, is something we should all do more often.

-How many times have you felt a negative feelings (anxiety, sadness, resentment, etc.) as you scroll down the perfectly put together pictures on your Instagram feed?
+How many times have you felt negative feelings (anxiety, sadness, resentment, etc.) as you scroll down the perfectly put-together pictures on your Instagram feed?

 Focusing too much on what others are doing and how they “seem” to be doing it can impact how we feel.

 Social Media is very deceiving.
-It tends to paint edited, airbrushed picture of life that if we’re not careful, can manipulate us into feeling less than.
+It tends to paint edited, airbrushed pictures of life that if we’re not careful, can manipulate us into feeling less than.